 What and How to Order

-Once you're at the end of Line #1 in the morning, you'll be faced with the vending machine below.
+Once you're at the end of Line #1 in the morning, you'll be faced with the ticket machine below.
 Tomita serves both ramen and tsukemen.
 But it's their tsukemen (dipping noodles) that they're most famous for.
 As per the black and white labels below, tsukemen takes up the 1st and 2nd rows.
 Ramen is on the 3rd row.

 The labels are organized based on noodle portions.
 For the tsukemen, the "Regular" noodle portion is 250 grams.
 XXL is 560 grams.
 The most popular combo is the Regular portion Tsukemen (¥1,100) and All Toppings (¥850).
 You'll find these 2 options (buttons) with little red stars above.